Former Hawkeye qualifies for Pan American Games

 2 camps will be held on June 23-28 and June 30-July 5

 Campus Recreation and Wellness Center Iowa City, Iowa

-Todd Waikel is entering his third season as the diving coach with the University of Iowa swimming and diving program.
+Todd Waikel is entering his fourth season as the diving coach with the University of Iowa swimming and diving program.

 During the 2013-14 season, seven UI divers qualified for the NCAA Zone D Diving Championships.
-The Hawkeyes got a pair of top-five finishes and school records on the platform at the zones by sophomore Addison Boschult and freshman Callie Head.
+The Hawkeyes got a pair of top-five finishes and school records on the platform at the zones by Boschult and Head.

 Waikel coached divers to three of the top seven scores in the 3-meter in school history throughout the course of the season.
 One of the divers -- Abby Grilli -- posted the fourth-best score (354.10) and was a three-time Big Ten Diver of the Week honoree.

 Under Waikel's watch, Iowa diving has turned into a major player on the national diving scene as USA Diving recognized Hawkeye diving as "Center of Excellence" for 2014.
 Much of the attention can be attributed to former All-American Deidre Freeman, who has excelled under Waikel's coaching.